MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

-# 219. Contains Duplicate II
+# LeetCode 219.
+Contains Duplicate II
 Given an integer array nums and an integer k, return true if there are two distinct indices i and j in the array such that nums[i] == nums[j] and abs(i - j) <= k.